Christoph197/cs1302-spring-2014-hw/hw1/README.md

 # README.md - Homework Assignment 1

-This assignment is out of 20 points.
+This assignment is out of 20 points and is due on Friday 2014-01-17 @ 11:55 PM EST.

 In the space provided for you in <code>EXERCISES.md</code>, please complete the following exercises: